mschwehl/zaml/readme.md

    '''

    def node = ZamlParse.parse(yaml)

+   #substitution
+   #def node = ZamlParse.parse(yaml,[__TAG__:'latest')

    println ZamlParser.toYaml(node)
    node = ZamlParser.merge(node, other_node_to_be_parsed)
    println ZamlParser.toYaml(node)
 ```

 ##Limits
 This is not a parser but relies on valid YAML as input , and you have to use KNOWN YAMLs to merge .
-No anchors, multiline comments, and so on .
+No anchors, comments are removed

-The data structure is straightforward, but the merge is just a quick hack for my use case.
+The data structure is straightforward, but the merge covers not all use cases.
+Just try out